ouroboroscoding/mems/VM_README.md

 We don't need anything, just select Done

 #### Reboot
 Once Ubuntu is down installing and updating, select Reboot.
-Don't worry about the messaging saying to remove media, just hit enter and allow the VM to reboot.
+If your host is Linux, don't worry about the messaging saying to remove media, just hit enter and allow the VM to reboot.

+If you're on Windows, make sure to click on Devices -> Optical Drives -> Remove disk from optical drive.

 ## Setup Ubuntu
 Now that ubuntu is running, login as mems/mems and then